ForgeRock/fr-config-manager/README.md

 The `fr-config-pull` tool exports ForgeRock configuration to the local filesystem as a set of json files in a directory structure that represents both global and realm specific configuration.

-The `fr-config-push` tool imports ForgeRock configuration from the local filesystem to the ForgeRock platform: the tool expects configuration to be structured as per the `fr-config-pull` output.
+The `fr-config-push` tool imports ForgeRock configuration from the local filesystem to the PingOne Advanced Identity Cloud tenant: the tool expects configuration to be structured as per the `fr-config-pull` output.

 Refer to the [export contents README](docs/contents.md) for more details of the configuration structure.